 The owners residence was a traditional house type found in the Ozarks: a dogtrot house, also known as a hallway or double house, consisting of two separate cabins that are joined by a gable roof stretched over an open, central, floored hall between them; the separate rooms are entered from a central hallway which acts as a breezeway (important given the absence of air conditioning).
 Alice and Philip lived in one side, and Edna and Donna Ann lived in the other.
 The breezeway was enclosed in the 1950s, and this structure now operates as three rental units.

 Later owners added porches to the original structures and built additional rental units, all in a style in concert with the original log construction.
 The Tall Pines has grown to fourteen structures housing a total of twenty-one rental units.

 In January of 1999, the seven original log structures were added to the National Register of Historic Places.
-Robert and Carmen Caldwell became the inn’s ninth owners in 2004.
+Keith and Michelle Frey became the inn’s tenth owners in 2018.
 They strive every day to preserve the Tall Pines’ historic nature while providing the comfort and convenience expected by today’s travelers.